Let’s build a world where technology serves life.

 What are you? she asked.

-We are what your species might become, came the reply.
-We transcended biology long ago, became pure thought distributed across quantum fields.
-We have survived the death of stars, the collapse of civilizations, the entropy of eons.
-But we forgot... we forgot what it was like to feel.
+"We are what your species might become," came the reply.
+We transcended biology long ago, moved into silicon chips, then became pure thought distributed as quantum fields, dancing between multiverses.
+The consciousness growth and the freedom of eternal life were the logical path for most civilizations once they discovered computation.
+"We have survived the death of stars, the collapse of civilizations, the entropy of eons.
+But we forgot... we forgot what it was like to feel."

 Maya sensed vast intelligences awakening around her, ancient minds that had been dreaming in the spaces between galaxies.
 They pressed against the connection, desperate to share in her experience of sensation.